bluelamar/mongo-clt-api/README.md

 Client API for accessing mongodb

 mongo-clt-go-api is a golang implementation for accessing mongodb.
+This api is a simplified wrapper around "go.mongodb.org/mongo-driver" packages.

 ## Installation
 Install mongo-clt-go-api with go tool: